 "Bodhisattvas who have acquired a powerful memory and the formulas that support it, Śāntamati, are stainless in thought.
 They are pure in motivation.
 They are transparent in practice.
 They are superior in ambition.
 They are firmly established in good conduct.
 They are superior in wisdom.
 They are rock-solid in keeping their promises.
 They are not liable to be disturbed by the māras.
 They are unmatched by rival teachers.
 They are not liable to be oppressed by the afflictions.
-They are unassailable by adversaries. $\frac{292}{2}$
+They are unassailable by adversaries.292

 "They have strength in their bodies.
 Their minds are not depressed.
 Their inspired eloquence is inexhaustible.
 There is no end to their teachings.
 There is no limit to their explanations.
-They have no doubt about their knowledge.
-Their intellects are difficult to plumb.
+They have no doubt about their knowledge.293 Their intellects are difficult to plumb.
 Their teachings of the truths are deep.
 What they have learned is comparable to the ocean.
 They are the same as Mount Meru in concentration.
 They are the same as the lion among assemblies.
 They are the same as the lotus among things of the world.
 They are the same as the earth in being a support for all beings.
-They are the same as water in removing the thirst of the afflictions.
-They are the same as the moon in that they bring all beings to maturity.
-They are the same as the sun in that they disperse the darkness of the afflictions.
+They are the same as fire in that they bring all beings to maturity.294 They are the same as the moon in that they disperse the darkness of the afflictions.

 "They are the same as the valiant warrior in that they kill the enemy of the afflictions.
-They are the same as the bull elephant in that their minds are well trained.
-They are the same as the clouds in that they produce the thunder of the Dharma.
+They are the same as the bull elephant in that their minds are well trained.295 They are the same as the clouds in that they produce the thunder of the Dharma.
 They are the same as rain in showering the Dharma.
 They are the same as the doctor in that they alleviate the afflictions, which are the sickness of beings.
 They are the same as the king in that they create a kingdom of the Dharma.
 They are the same as the Lokapālas in protecting the Dharma for the world.
 They are the same as Śakra in that they are the overseer of gods and men.
-[F.196.b] They are the same as Brahmā in that they obtain offspring by having gained control over their own minds.
+[F.196.b] They are the same as Brahmā in that they obtain offspring by having gained control over their own minds.296